Our Mahi

 Moana

-For the past seven years, our rangatahi have monitored key sites along the Puhinui Stream.
-In early 2025, this effort expanded into a long-term research project, gathering data to evaluate restoration impacts, including tuna (eel) population surveys.
+For the past seven years, our rangatahi have monitored the water quality at key sites along the Puhinui Stream.
+In early 2025, our water quality monitoring efforts expanded to include a long-term research project focused on gathering data to evaluate the impact of water quality restoration efforts on natural flora and fauna such as tuna (eel) population impacts.

 Reporting pollution incidents and notifying the council of contamination concerns.